FRINXio/translation-units-docs/README.md

 }
 ```

-// TODO: delete if merge operation is working

 WARNING: PUT operation does not merge data.
 In this example if you have already configured some BGP neighbors, this request will REMOVE
 all of them and create just the one described in the PUT body.
-The solution is to first issue GET, copy existing configuration and add/change items there.
+The solution is to first issue GET, copy existing configuration and add/change items there, or use PATCH method.

 If we want to DELETE a BGP neighbor, the body is not needed, the URL needs to be specific to the neighbor we want to delete: